naseer-muhammad/naseer-muhammad.github.io/_posts/2025-11-16-rydberg-atoms.md

 ## Why Do Rydberg Atoms Grow So Huge?

-Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number \( n \).
+Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number `$n$`.
 Their atomic radius scales as

 $$ r \propto n^2 $$